- serkanyarar

 - Common Errors: If you see errors like

-, it may indicate a mismatch between the domain in the SSL certificate and the domain you’re accessing.
+no alternative certificate subject name matches, it may indicate a mismatch between the domain in the SSL certificate and the domain you’re accessing.

 Step 5: Renewing or Reinstalling a Certificate (If Needed)